4/30/2025

 Peter Saleh

-Great, thanks for taking the question and congrats on the quarter.
+Please go ahead.
+Great.
+Thanks for taking the question and congrats on the quarter.
 Just another question on the overall environment.
 Are you guys seeing any slowdown in new restaurant formation given the tariff uncertainty in the overall market?
-I know you need a fair amount of new restaurant formation or need to add some significant amount of gross new restaurants every year to continue this growth pace.
-Just curious if you're seeing any sort of slowdown on construction and new restaurant formation.
+I know you need a fair amount of new restaurant formation or need to add a significant amount of gross new restaurants. restaurants every year to continue this growth pace.
+So just curious if you're seeing any sort of slowdown on construction and new restaurant formation.

 speaker